kstarikov/soft-eng-interview-prep/topics/java.md

 - Memory reference (pointer): 4 Bytes.
 - Object header: a few Bytes (~8 Bytes) for housekeeping info (GC, class, id, etc.).
 - Array header: 12 Bytes (4 Bytes for array length).
-- `BitSet` – a bit vector with growing size, each element is a boolean with 1-bit size (not 8-bit as regular booleans).
+- `BitSet` – a bit vector with growing size, each element is a boolean with 1-bit size (not platform specific as regular booleans).
 - Thread stacks are allocated *outside* the heap.
 The heap only stores objects.
 - Thread stacks contain local variables (primitives, heap references) and calls to methods.
 Sometimes the JVM optimizes and allocates objects that never leave the stack scope on the stack (function-local objects).
 - Arrays are like Objects, and are generally stored on the heap.